 Incorporate practical training tips that make smoother emergency transfers

-Use basic tourniquet and compression techniques from the bleeding control class
+Understand basic tourniquet and compression techniques from the bleeding control class, to stop shock

 - Select the Supplies You Need for Your Stock Rescue Medications Cabinet

 What, where and how many will be detailed to insure you have what you need for the unexpected emergency

 - Take a “Hands-On Tour” of Modern Equipment for the 21st Century Health Office

 Examine what we need to keep students prepared for lockdowns, evacuations and daily care